 - 1. Continue to invest in an annual roadway maintenance schedule to efficiently utilize tax dollars. - 2.
-Consider providing signage at the main entrances to the Town along State Road 64 (east and west), County W (south), and on Highway 17 (north). - 3.
-Continue to monitor roadway signage to ensure good visibility and safe vehicle travel within the Town. - 4.
+Continue utilizing the Road Equipment Fund to set aside monies in a segregated account for future large equipment purchases. - 3.
+Consider providing signage at the main entrances to the Town along State Road 64 (east and west), County W (south), and on Highway 17 (north). - 4.
+Continue to monitor roadway signage to ensure good visibility and safe vehicle travel within the Town. - 5.
 Continue to monitor traffic accident data to identify any problem intersections or roadway sections.